BuilderIO/mitosis/packages/core/README.md

 ## How does it work

-JSX Lite uses a static subset of JSX, inspired by [Solid](https://github.com/ryansolid/solid/blob/master/documentation/rendering.md).
+Mitosis uses a static subset of JSX, inspired by [Solid](https://github.com/ryansolid/solid/blob/master/documentation/rendering.md).
 This means we can parse it to a simple JSON structure that it is easy easy to build stringifers off of for various frameworks and implementations

 ```tsx
 export function MyComponent() {